f0ursqu4r3/jumpstone/docs/API.md

 ### `POST /channels/{channel_id}/messages`

 Appends an optimistic message event to the channel event log.
 Requires a valid bearer token.
 The route accepts a JSON payload with `sender` and `content` fields.
 Both fields must be non-empty; `content` is limited to 4,000 Unicode scalar values after trimming.
 The `sender` must match the authenticated user's identifier; mismatches return HTTP 403.
 Each authenticated user may submit up to 60 messages per rolling 60 seconds (3 per window in tests); excess requests return HTTP 429.
+Client IPs (derived from X-Forwarded-For, falling back to unknown) share a limit of 200 messages per 60 seconds (5 in tests); violating the shared window also returns HTTP 429.

 ```json
 {